 “Modern postural yoga”, or yoga as we know it, is something that hasn’t been around since the beginning of time, and is actually a blend of gymnastics and the “classic” asanas.
 At the beginning, physical asanas revolved mainly around sitting comfortably, for the purpose of meditation, and preparing the body in order to deepen meditative practice.
 What I thought was a “simple” breathing exercise, chanting Om at the beginning and end of class, is more than just a competition to see who can Om for longer: it signifies and represents so much more – creation, preservation, destruction; unconscious, subconscious, conscious and so on.

 I’ve also learned that I love yoga anatomy and didn’t fully understand the importance of understanding how the bones, joints, ligaments and muscles all work together in yoga.
 Understanding these aspects of the practice helps people to get more out of the practice, prevents injury and has serious emotional impact as well.
-If you have any interest in learning more about yoga anatomy, follow Cora Wen: Cora was our anatomy lecturer and is an incredible teacher and yoga therapist.

 2. You don’t have to want to teach yoga to do a yoga teacher training course